Sunday, March 15, 2020

 This sign has the arrow and the date.
 It's bright.
 But it's not big enough.
 For safety's sake make sure it's big enough to see and the arrow is large enough to indicate direction.

-This sign has got just what you need on it.
+This sign has got what you need EXCEPT for the date!

-Also, poster board gets damp from dew and will flop over and curl up.
+Poster board gets damp from dew and will flop over and curl up.
 That means that your sign is unreadable.
-And be sure your signs are safely placed as not to obstruct a driver's view of the road.
+So be sure your signs are supported and safely placed so as not to obstruct a driver's view of the road.

 I saved some house "For Sale" signs.
 I have 4.
 I tape the neon posterboard over the original sign.
 I have used these for years and it works great.
 I DID NOT STEAL THEM FROM THE REALTY COMPANIES.
 They were given to me because they were outdated.
 Be sure to put signs on both sides of the road and at every turn.
 And put them out the day before.
 I like to put my signs out on Friday about mid morning.
 That way I get the advertisment.
 People going home from work will see it.